speechbrain/speechbrain/README.md

 As you can see the input is formated with **[batch_size, n_samples]**, while the stft has **[batch,n_fft,2, time_steps]**.

 ## Spectrograms
-Let's now to one more step and compute spectrograms.
-The spectrogram can is simply the module of the complex stft function (it is thus a real number).
+Let's now do one more step and compute spectrograms.
+The spectrogram can is simply the module of the complex STFT function (it is thus a real number).

 To compute the spectrogram, let's just run the following config files:
 ```